Please see the DAF PUF page for details on the public use version of this file.

 Tips for How to Efficiently Use the DAF Data Documentation

 The Disability Analysis File (DAF) is an analytical file consisting of agency administrative data in an easy-to-use format.
 We create a new version of the file and documentation each year.
-The file contains historical, longitudinal, and one-time data on all beneficiaries with disabilities who were between age 18 and retirement age and who participated in the Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs at any time between 1996 and the year of the file.
-This file also includes data on all SSI child beneficiaries who participated in the SSI program at any point from January 2005 through the year of the file.
+The file contains historical, longitudinal, and one-time data on all child and adult beneficiaries with disabilities who were below retirement age and who participated in the Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs at any time between 1996 and the year of the file.
 Each DAF is an updated version of all prior DAF files, so users should use the most recent file available.
 All files are stored on the agency mainframe in SAS format.

 There are several data marts and extracts available as well.
 These are generally small enough for use on servers or PC computers.